Contents

 Harvesting indices

 It refers, the economic yield of a crop in comparison with the actual total yield.
-For the determination of optimal harvesting maturity, it is a necessary tools and for this maturity indices should be known.
+For the determination of optimal harvesting maturity, it is a necessary tool and for this maturity, indices should be known.

-Harvesting of fruits should be done at optimum stage of maturity.
-During harvesting operation, a high standard of field hygiene should be maintained.
-It should be done carefully at proper time without damaging the fruits.
+Harvesting of fruits should be done at the optimum stage of maturity.
+During harvesting operations, a high standard of field hygiene should be maintained.
+It should be done carefully at the proper time without damaging the fruits.
 The harvesting operation includes.

-Detaching or separating of the fruits from tree.
+- Detaching or separating the fruits from the tree.

 Different kinds of fruit and vegetables require different methods of harvesting.
 The methods of harvesting are: